Guide To Start Legal Services Company in Malaysia

 Easy start your Legal Services Business under Labuan Offshore Company with 100% ownership!

-Under General Agreement on Trade in Services, (GATS), there is no limitation under cross border activities and transactions abroad for legal services with 100% foreign ownership.
+Under the General Agreement on Trade in Services, (GATS), there is no limitation under cross border activities and transactions abroad for legal services with 100% foreign ownership.
 Such investment can be made only through a corporation (Labuan company, LLP, LP) incorporated in Labuan and obtain the legal services license approved by Labuan Financial Authorities Services.
 The legal services rendered shall only supply to corporations established in Labuan.
-The corporate tax for Labuan entities enjoy low corporate tax rate of 3% or pay flat fee of RM20,000.
+The corporate tax for Labuan entities enjoy low corporate tax rate of 3%.

 from the Expatriate Committee of the Labuan Immigration Department.
 The spouse and children of the expatriate can apply for 2 years’ dependent passes once the expatriate successfully obtained the work permit pass.